Powerful SD Union Leader Behind 101 Ash Deal Remains Silent on Growing Scandal

 The councilmembers were each released on $25,000 bail and remained in office while they fought the charges.

+Councilman Lewis died of liver disease before the trial and his charges were dropped after his death.

-During the councilmembers’ trial in mid-2005, another political scandal hit the news stemming from the pension underfunding which had grown to an estimated $2.2 billion.
+During Zucchet and Inzunza’s trial in mid-2005, another political scandal broke stemming from the pension underfunding which by then had grown to an estimated $2.2 billion.
 As FBI and SEC investigations continued, Mayor Dick Murphy abruptly resigned on July 15, 2005.

 Zucchet, who was the ceremonial Deputy Mayor on the City Council, became acting Mayor to carry out the duties of the City’s chief executive.